kimsunwiub/BLSH/README.md

-## Boosted Locality Sensitive Hashing: Discriminative Binary Codes for Source Separation
+# Boosted Locality Sensitive Hashing: Discriminative Binary Codes for Source Separation
-By learning discriminative hash codes, our boosted locality sensitive hashing framework shows comparative performance to deep learning methods in terms of denoising performance and complexity.
-This repository contains code used in  **Boosted Locality Sensitive Hashing: Discriminative Binary Codes for Source Separation** (https://arxiv.org/abs/2002.06239).

-This material is based upon work supported by the National Science Foundation under Award Number:1909509.

-### Repository structure
+This repository provides scripts required for training "Boosted Locality Sensitive Hash (BLSH)" functions and the kNN-based source separation algorithm.
+The BLSH method was introduced in [1].

+## Description

 #### loader.py
 * Helper functions to load TIMIT speakers and Duan and DEMAND noise datasets.